heyakai/heyakai/README.md

-🌱 Student | Building with purpose
+🌱 Student | Learning and building practical solutions.

-🔗 Focused on meaningful work
 <!--
 **heyakai/heyakai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.